 Certified and Experienced Alzheimer’s/Dementia Care Professionals

-Comfort Home Care has been supporting individuals who are managing Alzheimer’s/Dementia and their families in Montgomery County, MD since 1999.
+Comfort Home Care has been supporting individuals who are managing Alzheimer’s/Dementia and their families in Montgomery and Prince George’s County, MD and Washington, D.C. since 1999.

-Comfort Home Care employs the most reliable and highly skilled Certified Nursing Assistants (CNAs) and Geriatric Nursing Assistants (GNAs) available.
+Comfort Home Care employs the most reliable and highly skilled Certified Nursing Assistants (CNAs), Geriatric Nursing Assistants (GNAs) and Home Health Aides (HHAs) available.
 Each of our professional caregivers are licensed by the state of Maryland.
 These well-trained in-home care professionals ensure the safety and wellbeing of the individuals we serve while alleviating the distress of the primary caregiver.
 In addition to our reputation for providing excellent care, our clients feel comfortable entrusting care of their loved one to our team because of our extensive screening process which includes: